Crotex/RocketLeagueStatChecker/README.md

-README (by Crotex, December 2017)
+README (by Crotex, January 2018)

 This programm is a pre-release!
 So you'll come accross different bugs and so on!

-Giving feedback or reporting bugs is not neccessarily needed but it will definitely help improving the app further and further (crotexrl@gmail.com)
+Giving feedback or reporting bugs is not neccessarily needed but it will definitely help improving the app further and further!

-If you want to install it on your PC, make sure to download "installer.msi" and follow the instructions.

 Crotex